mozilla/data-docs/src/cookbooks/looker/growth_usage_dashboards.md

 ## Source
 The dashboards and views for growth and usage are based on the `moz-fx-data-shared-prod.telemetry.active_users_aggregates` table, which contains the dimensions and metrics for desktop and mobile, as calculated from the `clients_last_seen` and `mobile_search_clients_daily_v1` tables.

 	Note.
-The dashboards have been migrated to Looker from the previous GUD Dashboard at https://mozilla.github.io/gud/ as part of the Looker on-boarding and with the purpose of enhancement with new dimensions of analysis and improve performance.
+The dashboards have been migrated to Looker from the previous GUD Dashboard at https://mozilla.github.io/gud/ as part of the Looker on-boarding and with the purpose of enhancement with new dimensions of analysis and improved performance.